By Tanu Priya

-The message of reformation through prison treatment has to be there in every measures adopted by the authorities.
+The message of reformation through prison treatment has to be there in every measure adopted by the authorities.
 The human right to be safe in prisons as mandated by the international human rights law is being incorporated into Indian law by judicial initiatives.
-International law gives widest possible protection to the prisoners from torture and that kind of a protection can only be accommodated by legislature.
+International law gives widest possible protection to the prisoners from torture and that kind of protection can only be accommodated by the legislature.

-Thus it is reformative technique of treatment & rehabilitation of offenders.
+Thus it is a reformative technique of treatment & rehabilitation of offenders.

 Although there is not much opposition to the theory or ideological basis for restorative or transformative justice, there is some contention as to whether or not it will work in practice.
 Some views on this are represented by Levrant, who thinks that the acceptance of restorative justice is based more on “humanistic sentiments” rather than restorative justice’s effectiveness.

 It is true that the Reformative theory can work fruitfully in case of reformation of non-habitual offenders.
-But in some cases it does not work smoothly, because a hard core criminal cannot be reformed.
-If we accept it then criminals will repeat the same type of offence.
+But in some cases, it does not work smoothly, because a hardcore criminal cannot be reformed.
+If we accept it then criminals will repeat the same type of offense.
 That is why; instead of trying for the reformation of his criminal mind he should be punished.
 Thus, it can be said that the Reformative theory will be more effective if it is intended to supplement normal punishment, rather than replace it altogether.